douglaz/psl/Configuration.md

 # Options are specified in a namespace hierarchy, with levels separated by '.'.
 # The top levels are called bundles.
 Use the ConfigManager class to access them.

+# Weight learning parameters
+# Parameters for SGD based voted perceptron algorithm
+# This property adaptively changes the step size of the updates
+example.votedperceptron.schedule = true

+# This property specifies the number of iterations of voted perceptron updates
+example.votedperceptron.numsteps = 700

-# This line specifies an enum value
+# This property specifies the initial step size of the voted perceptron updates
-example.conicreasoner.distribution = linear
+example.votedperceptron.stepsize = .1

+# Parameters for the Hard-EM weight learning algorithm
-# This line specifies a factory value (see edu.umd.cs.psl.config.Factory)
+# This property specifies the number of Hard-EM updates
-example.conicreasoner.conicprogramsolver = edu.umd.cs.psl.optimizer.conic.ipm.HomogeneousIPMFactory
+example.em.iterations = 1000

-# This line specifies a double value, but in a DIFFERENT bundle!
+# This property specifies the tolerance to check for convergence for Hard-EM
-secondExample.hipm.sigthreshold = 10e-6
+example.em.tolerance = 1e-5

 ```

 ### The ConfigManager object